10 min. read

-I am always fascinated by lists such as “The Most Powerful People In The World”, or “30 under 30” and especially by how they are compiled and then interpreted by the public.
+I am always fascinated by lists like “The Most Powerful People In The World”, or “Forbes’ 30 under 30” and especially by how those lists are compiled and then interpreted by the public.
 In this blog post I would like to show you why the public definition of success strikes me – and how I would describe it myself.

 How I see it

 We often look at the people we admire and then focus on their perfectly executed vision that they would have had from the beginning and that would have led them to where they are now.
 We may all know books like “the 10 steps to success”, or “5 habits to become a millionaire”.
 Those books are being sold as if there must be a recipe for success that you can follow.
 But the thing is, you can only put that success story together in retrospect.

 There is no real success for me without taking the time to reflect on what success means to us, since we spend so much time of our lives trying to achieve it.

 That in itself is not an easy task, since our earliest ideas of success come from others.
 It starts at home with what our parents and families think and then continues at school and work with what behaviors our teachers and bosses reward.

 We tend to internalize the versions of success we see around us, and respond to them by making certain choices.
 Those choices are most of the times influenced in subtle ways.
 It starts with how much time our boss thinks we should spend in the office, what our parents want us to study, or what career will impress our friends.